Xiaomi Mi 10 release date, price, specs and everything you need to know

 Other phones we expect to see in 2020:

-The Xiaomi Mi 10 range, consisting of the base phone and Mi 10 Pro, were set to be launched at annual tech event MWC in February but that event was called off over Covid-19 concerns.
+The Xiaomi Mi 10 range, consisting of the base phone, Mi 10 Lite and Mi 10 Pro, were set to be launched at annual tech event MWC in February but that event was called off over Covid-19 concerns.
 The handsets launched on February 13 in China launch, and on March 27 details for a worldwide release were unveiled.

-The phones, successors to the Xiaomi Mi 9 from 2019, bring premium features to a mid-range price so if the Samsung Galaxy S20 Ultra seems a little too pricey for you, you can get lots of its features on a budget here instead.
+The phones, successors to the Xiaomi Mi 9 devices from 2019, bring premium features to a mid-range price so if the Samsung Galaxy S20 Ultra seems a little too pricey for you, you can get lots of its features on a budget here instead.
+The Mi 10 Lite in particular brings 5G to a super-low price point for the first itme.

 Because of the coronavirus pandemic, stocks are limited at the moment.
 So before we get the Xiaomi Mi 10 and Mi 10 Pro in for a review, we’ve compiled everything you need to know about the upcoming phones so you can decide if it’s worth waiting for or not.